 After all of these documents have been turned in you will receive the final scholarship payment (20%).

 Yes!
 Both mandatory and voluntary internships are eligible.
 The credit transfer/recognition of academic qualifications is set in the Learning Agreement for Traineeships.
-Please note that even for voluntary internships your faculty must guarantee some form of credit transfer or other recognition of academic qualifications, and proof of this must be turned in after the internship (e.g. ECTS or an entry in the transcript of records).
+Please note that even for voluntary internships your department must guarantee some form of credit transfer or other recognition of academic qualifications, and proof of this must be turned in after the internship (e.g. ECTS or an entry in the transcript of records).

 Internships are possible in any organizations in the public or private sector, schools or foundations.